Jakir9/100daysOfCode/README.md

 Had a well deserved break away from the ReactJS/Front-end development.

-Looked into some NodeJS and practised using:
+Looked into some NodeJS and practiced using:
 -FS
 -Path
 -OS